Factor and Remainder Theorem (Lesson 2.3 Day 1)

 Quick Lesson Plan

-We start with the area box method to demonstrate how to multiply two polynomials using the box.
-The students should notice how to find the like terms from the box and combine them to answer the question.
-They will this same method, but backwards, to divide in #2 and #5.
+We start with the area model to demonstrate how to multiply two polynomials.
+Students are familiar with this approach from Algebra 2.
+Students should notice be able to identify like terms and combine them to answer the question.
+They will use this same method, but backwards, to divide in #3 and #5.

 Number 5 is more challenging because it does not divide evenly.
-For this problem, once you get 12 in the box where the constant usually goes, you have to ask yourself, “How can I adjust my answer so that (x-3)(x^2-x-4) = (x^3-4x^2-x+4).
-The 12 needs to become a 4!”
-From there, you will subtract the 8.
-But remember—it should be -8/(x-3) so that it’s mathematically sound.
+For this problem, you will get 6 in the bottom right corner where the constant usually goes, you have to ask yourself, “How can I adjust my answer so that (x+3)(x^2+x+2) = (x^3+4x^2+5x+2)?"
+The 6 needs to become a 2!”
+From there, you will subtract the 4.
+Since the remainder is -4, the quotient is x^2+x+2 -4/(x+3).

-For some easier context, you can explain to the students that if I divide 32 by 5 with this method, 5 goes into 32 a total of 6 times, but I have to add in the extra 2/5 to make it completely correct.
-32/5 = 6 + 2/5, or 6.4.
+For some easier context, you can explain to the students that if I divide 32 by 5 with this method, 5 goes into 32 six whole times, but there is some left over.
+32=5(6)+2.
+This means that 32/5 = 6 + 2/5, or 6.4.
+Students should feel comfortable writing polynomial products and quotients in this way.

 In #7 and #8, we hope they see the connection between the remainders for (x+1) and (x-3) and the values of f(x) when x = -1 and x = 3.
 This is the Remainder Theorem, which states that if (x-k) is a factor of f(x), then f(x)/(x-k) has a remainder of 0.
 It also goes further to say that the remainder when dividing a polynomial f(x) by any (x-k) is equal to f(k).